-The second power woman to take part in the Dream Chasers series is Amanda Battle.
+The second powerful woman to take part in the Dream Chasers series is Amanda Battle.
 She runs her own yoga studio Soul Coast Yoga in Rockingham, Western Australia.
 I met Amanda during our teacher training in Bali.
 A strong, inspiring, and loving woman who took the leap to start her own business.
 And it’s thriving.
 Here’s her story.

 DREAM CHASER is a series of interviews with women who are working hard to turn their dreams into reality.
 Women who choose their own path, who follow their hearts, run their own business, and do what they love no matter what.